 The keynote speakers all seemed to agree that customer centricity is paramount to future business.
 After listening to researchers from Google and Facebook, it became clear that some companies are simply better equipped, by design, to put customers at the center of their business.
 One panel discussion focused on the organizational structure of the Facebook and Google research teams, along with some of the challenges they face.
 Facebook has a more centralized research team, while Google’s is more decentralized.
 For all their dissimilarity, what struck me was that these two companies are redefining the traditional approach to launching features and products.
 Both companies are constantly testing different iterations of their products with their respective user bases.
 Facebook acknowledged that at any given time, there are 100+ different versions of a given platform being tested in live environments with users.
 Facebook (and many others) also conduct regular experimental designs with their user base.

 The Full Stack Researcher

 Research departments will continue to transform as organizations shift toward full customer centricity.
 There is no wrong way to organize research teams of the future, as long as they are set up in ways that complement business needs and have a direct line to the customer.
-AirBnB, Facebook and Google have all deliberately set up their businesses to collect, measure and analyze customers at a speed and scale that was previously hard to achieve.
-It’s this deliberate customer centric design that has had significant impact on how research departments are structured, and is an insightful glimpse into the future of our industry.
+AirBnB, Facebook, and Google have all deliberately set up their businesses to collect, measure and analyze customers at a speed and scale that was previously hard to achieve.
+It’s this deliberate customer-centric design that has had a significant impact on how research departments are structured and is an insightful glimpse into the future of our industry.